sumitramanga/python-slack-test-app/README.md

 You can now go to Slack and type /your-slash-command (or whatever you named your command) to see the app in action.
 The app should respond with a greeting and the text of your command.

 You will also need to get ngrok running for the URL.
+Make sure that the port is avaliable that is specified in the code

+## Still to do
+- Get the Slash command working (if you use Request Catcher, it returns back the HTML which is great to see any response received.
+But using a local request URL seems to time out)
+- See if we can send a resposne back to the user (static response for now will do)
+- Send a response back based on

 ## Further Improvements
 This app is just a starting point, and there are many ways you could improve it.
 Here are a few ideas:

-Store the retrieved messages in a database (e.g. PostgreSQL) instead of memory.
+- Store the retrieved messages in a database (e.g. PostgreSQL) instead of memory.
-Implement a more complex response to the Slash command (e.g. interacting with an external API).
+- Implement a more complex response to the Slash command (e.g. interacting with an external API).
-Add error handling to the Flask server.
+- Add error handling to the Flask server.
-Implement a user interface for the app (e.g. a web page where users can view the retrieved messages).
+- Implement a user interface for the app (e.g. a web page where users can view the retrieved messages).